 The Fugnido and Tierkidi refugee camps in western Ethiopia are probably among the best organized I have seen.
 But the sheer size and the endless stream of new refugees still crossing over from South Sudan is shattering.
 The civil war in South Sudan is a rivalry between tribes of nomads such as Dinkas and Nuers.
 According to experts it’s not a conflict that will soon be resolved.
 For the refugees it means that they might expect to have to stay in the refugees camps for decades.

-Both I and the writer I was travelling with, could not help but be impressed but the resilience and hardiness of the Nuers we met in the Fugnido and Tierkidi refugee camps.
-I was especially impressed by the 16-year-old Nyaboth Lual, whom we stayed with through a whole day.
+Øystein Mikalsen, the writer I was travelling with, and I could not help but be impressed but the resilience and hardiness of the Nuers we met in the Fugnido and Tierkidi refugee camps.
+We were especially impressed by the 16-year-old Nyaboth Lual, whom we stayed with through a whole day.
 She was constantly putting in work for her family that had managed to flee South Sudan not long ago.
 Nyaboth was strong and hardy.
 At the same time, I saw resignation in her eyes.
 What was to become of her and her family?
 There is no telling.